Deep-MI/Deep-MI.github.io/events/workshops/fastsurfer-course-2026/index.md

 ## Registration

-The [registration](/events/workshops/fastsurfer-course-2026/registration) for the course is now open.
+The course is currently fully booked, but registration for the [waiting list](/events/workshops/fastsurfer-course-2026/registration) is still possible.

 The capacity of the course is limited, and registrations will be accepted on a first-come, first-served basis.
 If the capacity is exceeded, a waiting list will be maintained.